Google Password Manager, Is It Worth it?

 As you may notice, google’s password manager misses out on basic features and security measures that other password managers have.

 When it comes down to whether we recommend the Google Password Manager or not, we do not, unless you do not need the high-end security and functionalities.
 So which Password Managers should you use, you might ask?
-We got you covered.
+We’ve got you covered.
 Here are some of our best Password Managers, thoroughly tested and reviewed by our team of experts.

 1Password is our top-rated Password Manager.
-It is easy to use with its friendly interface and it provides you with a bundle of features to keep your passwords safe and sound.
+It is easy to use with its friendly interface, and it provides you with a bundle of features to keep your passwords safe and sound.

 One of 1Password’s strongest features is its Watchtower and Standalone Vaults.
 The Watchtower will alert you when you access unsafe websites and will also warn you about vulnerable passwords so you can take direct action and keep yourself and your passwords protected at all times.

-1Password offers you a number of subscription plans:
+1Password offers you several subscription plans: